shreevatsa/pdf-glyph-mapping/README.md

     1. Validates that the TOML files you generated are ok (it won't catch mistakes in the Unicode mapping though!), and
     2.  (**This is slow, may take ~150 ms per page.**) Generates a copy of your original PDF, with data in it about the actual text corresponding to each text operation.

 All this has been tested only with one large PDF.
-These scripts are rather hacky and hard-code decisions about PDF structure etc; for other PDFs they will likely need to be changed.
+These scripts are rather hacky and some decisions about PDF structure etc are hard-coded; for other PDFs they will likely need to be changed.